 Sometimes hair loss is due to a vitamin deficiency too.
 Luckily, a deficiency can be corrected by adding vitamin-rich foods to your diet or using supplementation.
 Some vitamins have antioxidant properties that help to fight the extrinsic factors of hair loss, and some vitamins help the body balance hormone levels, another factor that stops hair growth.

-Try these vitamins for hair growth if you’re wonder how to thicken hair naturally.
+Try these healthy hair vitamins if you’re wonder how to thicken hair naturally.

 1. Fish Oil